A guide to things you can find and do at home to stimulate a child with autism

 Good old fashioned games of discovery are good for any child.
 One inexpensive way to engage your child’s sensory skills is to take a standard cardboard box and cut a hole big enough for a hand, in one of the ends.
 Place several small objects in the box and secure the box shut as tight as you can.
 Now invite your child to reach into the hole and feel around for all the hidden objects inside.
 Encourage him or her to pull out the object and look at it, touch it, observe it, and then place it back inside the box through the hole.

-You have seen these before.
-At least once a year; they pop-up when our calendars advance to the next year.
+Everybody loves a party!
+At least once a year; party blowers pop-up when our calendars advance to the next year.
 For us, these party blowers are good for more than just parties.
 For someone with autism, it is a good exercise in breathing.
 Breathing is a naturally rhythmic function and can also be very calming and organizing to the body.
 With the party blower, the child will have the added bonus of repetitive action and reaction with every inhalation and exhalation.

 What’s in the box?
 How about beans, rice, sand, or even popcorn kernels.
 Just take a box, any old box, and fill it up with any of these items and you have created a fun box for your child.
 They will indulge in the loose graininess as their hands dig deep and explore.

 The Sandwich Game is a great way to engage with your child.
 The game requires your child to lay between two pillows while he or she pretends to be a sandwich.
 You can provide deep pressure to the top pillow and ask the child if he or she would like the pressure to be harder or softer.
 Some children will like much more pressure than you might expect.